taidaid/coords-game/README.md

 - Zoom into the region before clicking for better precision.
 - Use the on-screen target coordinates as guidance and match both longitude and latitude.
-- Click "Generate Coords" any time you want a new challenge.